ilyabelkin/HappyBee/README.md

 ### Prerequisites and what's needed

 * ecobee3 (tested) or ecobee4 thermostat with a static IP.
-Not recommended for ecobee lite: only a subset of the features may work
+Not recommended for ecobee lite: only a subset of the features will be available
 * a security camera or another device that could indicate you are away, having a static IP or DNS name on the local network until the ventilation bug is fixed and built-in ecobee "Home for now / Away for now" functionality could be used instead
-* an always-on Linux server, i.e. openmediavault, Raspbian, DD-WRT router (see dd-drt branch) etc.
+* an always-on Linux server, i.e. openmediavault, Raspbian, DD-WRT router (no longer tested) etc.
 * the server would need to have persistent storage (flash drive, SD card, SSD/HDD)

 ## Architecture